sungmen999/CassiaSDKGuideClone/RESTful-API.md

 You can use the API below to obtain the configuration of a router, including its IP address, model, version, etc.

-**NOTE**: Since v2.0.2, the container status has been removed from the default API output to avoid the problem of oversized UDP packets.
-To get the container information, add the parameter fields=container to the API URL like (for AC API):
+**NOTE**: Since v2.0.2, the container status has been removed from the default cassia/info API output to avoid the problem of oversized UDP packets.
+The container status information is available through the fields=container parameter.
+The fields=container JSON output has the same JSON structure as the previous container status output structure.
+To get the container status information, add the parameter fields=container to the API URL like (for AC API):

 ```
 http://{your AC domain}/api/cassia/info?mac=<router-mac>&fields=container